Multi-modal Data Spectrum: Multi-modal Datasets are Multi-dimensional: The Multi-modal Spectrum

 \section{The Multi-modal Spectrum}

 This section defines inter- and intra- modality dependencies (\Cref{subsec:problem_setup}) for multi-modal learning.
 We argue that the failure to systematically measure these dependencies has led to an iterative cycle of benchmark design and circumvention (\Cref{sec:game_design}).
-Existing quantification methods (\Cref{subsec:relatedwork}) lack the scale to recent datasets and MLLMs, establishing the key gap our work addresses.
+Existing quantification methods (\Cref{subsec:relatedwork}) do not scale to recent datasets and MLLMs, which motivates our work.